Alexiush/LOGQ/docs/knowledge.md

 LOGQ contains [source generator](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
 It can automatically map your classes to fact classes: Fact, BoundFact, Rule, BoundRule.
-It's highly recommended to use as usually you would need standard behaviour for your facts and it's the best way to get it.
+It's highly recommended to use as usually you would need standard behaviour for your facts, and it's the best way to get it.

 Classes to be mapped must be marked with marker attribute LOGQ.Fact.
 It requires factName - suffix for class names and has optional mapping mode:
 PublicProperties(default), AllProperties, PublicFields, AllFields, PublicPropertiesAndFields, AllPropertiesAndFields, MarkedData(members marked by LOGQ.FactMember).